AdaCore/gnatstudio/docs/users_guide/projects.rst

 In some cases, GPS will force a limited dependency on you to avoid loops in the dependencies that would make the project tree illegal.

+.. index:: project; editing
+.. index:: menu; project --> edit project properties
 .. _The_Project_Properties_Editor:

 The Project Properties Editor
 =============================

-.. index:: project properties editor

 The project properties editor gives you access at any time to the properties of your project.
-It is accessible through the menu `Project->Edit Project Properties`, and through the contextual menu `Edit project properties` on any project item, e.g. from the Project View or the Project Browser.
+It is accessible through the menu :menuselection:`Project --> Edit Project Properties`, and through the contextual menu :menuselection:`Edit project properties` on any project item, e.g. from the Project View or the Project Browser.

 If there was an error loading the project (invalid syntax, non-existing directories, ...), a warning dialog is displayed when you select the menu.
 This